veliovgroup/spiderable-middleware/README.md

 # Spiderable middleware

-Google, Facebook, Twitter, Yahoo, Bing, and all other crawlers, search engines, and social networks are constantly trying to view your website.
-If your website is built on top of the JavaScript framework like, but not limited to - React, Vue, Svelte, Angular, Backbone, Ember, Meteor these front-end JS-frameworks are returning basic HTML-markup with script-tags to crawlers, but not content of the requested page.
-The mission of `spiderable-middleware` and [ostr.io](https://ostr.io) are to boost SEO for modern JavaScript-websites.
+Search engines and social networks — such as Google, Facebook, Twitter, Yahoo, Bing, and many others — are constantly crawling your website to index its content.
+However, if your site is built using a modern JavaScript framework (*for example, React, Preact, Vue, Svelte, Angular, Backbone, Ember, Meteor, Blaze*), it serve only a basic HTML skeleton with script tags instead of fully rendered page content.
+This limitation negatively impacts website's SEO score, performance, and user experience when links shared by users around the web.
+The mission of `spiderable-middleware` and [`ostr.io`](https://ostr.io) is to enhance SEO and performance for modern JavaScript websites.

 ## Why Pre-render?

-- 🕸 Execute JavaScript, — get rendered HTML page;
+- 🕸 Execute JavaScript, — get rendered HTML page and its content;
 - 🏃‍♂️ Boost response rate and decrease response time with caching;
 - 🚀 Optimized HTML markup for the best SEO score;
-- 🖥 Support for PWAs and SPAs;
+- 🖥 Support PWAs and SPAs;
-- 📱 Support for mobile-like crawlers;
+- 📱 Support mobile-like crawlers;
 - 💅 Support [`styled-components`](https://styled-components.com);
 - ⚡️ Support [AMP (Accelerated Mobile Pages)](https://www.ampproject.org);
 - 🤓 Works with `Content-Security-Policy` and other complex front-end security rules;
 - ❤️ Search engines and social network crawlers love straightforward and pre-rendered pages;
-- 📱 Consistent link previews in messaging apps, like iMessage, Messages, Facebook, Slack, Telegram, WhatsApp, Viber, VK, Twitter, etc.;
+- 📱 Consistent link previews in messaging apps, like iMessage, Messages, Facebook, Slack, Telegram, WhatsApp, Viber, VK, Twitter, and other apps;
-- 💻 Image, title, and description previews for posted links at social networks, like Facebook, Twitter, Instagram, and others.
+- 💻 Image, title, and description previews for posted links at social networks, like Facebook, Twitter, Instagram, and other social networks.

 ## ToC